xalatech/weather_demo/README.md

 You can get details for a city with a query like this:

-# Write your query or mutation here {
+Write your query or mutation here:
+{
 getCityByName(name:"Oradea", config:{units:metric}) { country
 weather {
 temperature { actual feelsLike min